brianayienda/agtech-api/README.md

-# Tech Stack Used Laravel and Vue.js
+# Tech Stack Used:  Laravel and Vue.js

 ## Prerequisites
 - PHP >= 8.1